RetroGamer74/RetroPack/README.md

 ### Steps for red flavours

+Flash the image into your SD card using EtcherBalena.

+Here is the link: [Etcher-Balena](https://www.balena.io/etcher/)

+Select image file -> Select your microSD destination -> Flash

 1 .- The first time you boot up RetroPack, which in fact will boot using RetroReloaded, you will see there is no emunand button close to Atmosphere icon.
 This is because emummc must be created from your own switch.

 ![alt text](rr_boot_v2_noemu.png)